Updated: 2020-07-28 by

 - TRICARE (coverage from the U.S. military)

-- other types of coverage recognized by the Secretary of HHS as minimum essential coverage.
+- other coverage recognized by the U.S. Secretary of Health and Human Services as minimum essential coverage.

 If you aren’t sure whether your current plan qualifies, talk to the plan provider.

 Some types of health plans don’t meet the requirements for coverage under the Affordable Care Act.
-These include vision insurance, dental insurance, workers’ compensation, coverage that is limited to a specific condition, short-term plans, and plans that offer only discounted medical services.
+These include vision insurance, dental insurance, workers’ compensation, coverage that is limited to a specific condition, short-term plans (these are not currently sold in Rhode Island), accident or liability coverage, and plans that offer only discounted medical services.

-Am I exempt from the Rhode Island individual mandate?
+Am I exempt from the Rhode Island health insurance mandate?

-To learn more about Rhode Island's health insurance requirement, see Page 22 of this document from the Rhode Island Department of Revenue.
+To learn more about Rhode Island's health insurance requirement, visit Health Source RI.

 To find out how to obtain coverage, see How to Sign Up for Obamacare in Rhode Island.